n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 # Local Functions

-Why would you want this?

-- clean code
-- avoids code duplication
+- Declare like any other function, just within a function
-- avoid deep chains of function calls
+- Have access to all params and variables of the enclosing function

 ___

 # Local Functions

-- declare like any other function, just within a function
+Why would you want this?

+- Clean code
+- Avoids code duplication
-- have access to all params and variables of the enclosing function
+- Avoid deep chains of function calls

 ___